 What instruction materials are used in class?

-At advanced levels we mainly use authentic material, sometimes in conjunction with Mittelpunkt C1.
+At advanced levels we mainly use authentic material, sometimes in conjunction with Aspekte neu.
 In this way we can orientate teaching material around the special interests and aims of the group.

 Do you offer official tests and exams at TREFFPUNKT Bamberg?

-Yes.
-At TREFFPUNKT Bamberg, you can take the TestDaF exam for university admission.
+At TREFFPUNKT Bamberg, you can also take the TestDaF Exam for university admission.
 We offer this standardized exam that is taken at the same time worldwide six times per year.
 We are officially certified as a test center by TestDaF institute.

 If you wish to take the TestDaF (for example in order to study at a German university), you can both attend a preparation course specifically for this exam and take the exam at TREFFPUNKT Bamberg.
-For more detailed information please see our TestDaF page.
+For more detailed information please see our TestDaF Exam page or our TestDaF preparation page.

-If you would like to take a telc or Goethe Institut exam, please note the following: For the Zertifikat A1, A2, B1, B2, C1, C2.1, C2.2, C2+ we prepare you with our exam preparation courses.
-Additionally, we organize your exam date at a co-operating exam center in Bamberg.
+If you would like to take a Goethe Institut exam, please note the following: For the Zertifikat A1, A2, B1, B2, C1, C2.1, C2.2, C2+ we prepare you with our exam preparation courses.
+Additionally, we organize your exam date at a co-operating exam centre.